Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Published: 5 Oct 2025

-I still remember the moments like sitting by a pine-scented road in Dalhousie, watching the mist roll over the hills and wondering ‘what lies beyond these dreamy mountains?’
-That little curiosity turned into a full-blown adventure and before I knew it, I was driving through winding roads, exploring some of the most stunning hill stations near Dalhousie.
+Just Imagine the moments like sitting by a pine-scented road in Dalhousie, watching the mist roll over the hills and wondering ‘what lies beyond these dreamy mountains?’
+That little curiosity turned into a full-blown adventure and before you knew it, you will be driving through winding roads, exploring some of the most stunning hill stations near Dalhousie.
+Let’s take a smooth drive in these hills.

 Top hill stations near Dalhousie